-When it comes to what social media data mining is and how it works, we first must truly understand what data mining is.
+When it comes to what social media data mining is and how it works, we first must truly understand: what is social media mining?

 Data mining is a modern method of data analysis, which assumes that the information may include the following properties: inaccuracy, incompleteness, heterogeneity, indirectness, and at the same time have an impressive amount.